-Passion of the people – 1.7.4
+Passion of the People – 1.7.4

 Lighting accounts for 19% of all electricity generated worldwide and for 16% in the European Union.
 Four out of five parts of this is industrial and office lighting, retail lighting and street lighting.
 Only one out of five parts is the lighting we use for private households.
 This leads to immense light emissions: Today, the planet’s light emissions represent one percent of total emissions, and in numbers, nearly 250.000 gigawatt-hours of energy.
 This gigantic amount of energy could take you 80 times to the moon and back.
 Or, it could power 38 million vehicle miles.
 The careful use of artificial light can reduce direct energy consumption and the associated costs.
 Energy savings also reduce CO2 emissions and thus help curb global warming and environmental pollution and degradation.